ecency/render-helper/README.md

 ## Pull request guide

 - If you want to fix a bug or add new feature, please add relevant tests
+- Do not load external js or libraries when adding embed supports, it compromises the security
 - Make sure all tests pass without breaking existing structure
 - Make sure to increase version number in package.json, so CI can auto publish new version